 We represent clients in CUTPA cases ranging from false claims by doctors and hospitals to defective products to tainted foods.

 If you are an individual or business that suffered serious harm because of unfair or deceptive trade practices, please contact our law firm to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our lawyers represent clients in CUTPA litigation throughout the state.
+Our lawyers represent clients in CUTPA litigation throughout the state.